-In my recent blog (April 10th 2018 – click to read) about the disaster that overcame the SS Utopia in 1891, and which resulted in the deaths of 562 Italian emigrants, I commented briefly on the bewilderment and trepidation with which these people set out on the voyage in the first place.
+In a recent blog (Click here to read) about the disaster that overcame the SS Utopia in 1891, and which resulted in the deaths of 562 Italian emigrants, I commented briefly on the bewilderment and trepidation with which these people set out on the voyage in the first place.
 Added to this however must have been the extreme discomfort – not to mention health hazards – of overcrowding.
 The 350 foot- long Utopia carried 880 persons at the time of her sinking, 815 of whom were accommodated in what was known as Steerage.

 Steerage in a small ship – probably a sailing vessel – in the 1840s period